e-miguel/Task-XMen/README.md

 # Project X-Men Deployment Script V.2

-This repository contains a deployment script for the X-Men project, which automates the installation and configuration of the necessary components on an Amazon Linux EC2 instance to run the project.
+This repository contains a deployment script from GitHub for the X-Men project, which automates the installation and configuration of the necessary components on an Amazon Linux EC2 instance to run the project.

 ## Prerequisites